 While teaching metalworking at Cranbrook from 1939-42, he used the printmaking facilities at night, producing exploratory prints and developing his own monoprint technique.
+The term monoprint can be used to describe a number of methods of direct printing from a unique inked surface onto paper.
+Unlike most forms of printmaking, which allow for multiple copies of the same image, monoprints are one of a kind.
+Bertoia’s technique involved rolling ink over a large plate, often made of glass.
+He would then lay paper over the plate and, working from the back of the paper, use his fingers and other tools to draw the image, pressing the paper into the ink from the reverse.
 When the metal workshop was suspended because of World War II, Bertoia became an instructor in the school’s graphics department.
 He continued to make monoprints up until the 1970s, creating over one thousand of them throughout his career.
 Bertoia felt this method of working allowed him to create without any intellectual or emotional interference and believed that working in this medium gave him the ability to most directly express his inner creativity.

 Bertoia left Cranbrook to design furniture at the Evans Products Company in California.
 In 1950, he relocated his family to Bally, PA, to work for Knoll Associates, a modernist furniture design company.
 In 1952, while working for Knoll he created the Bertoia Diamond Chair, a lattice basket-like chair that is considered a masterpiece of midcentury design.
 With his success at Knoll, he was able to resign from commercial design in 1953 and focus entirely on sculpture.
 He received prestigious commissions throughout the next two decades.
 In 1959, he began creating what he called sonambient sculptures, examples of which are on view in this gallery.
 Until his death, Bertoia explored the nuances of sound, creating an orchestra of instruments that he played in a barn on his property in Bally.